 South Carolina, United States

-The Battle for Broxton Bridge was a significant engagement that took place during the American Civil War on February 2, 1865.
-It was fought between Union forces and Confederate forces as the Union army was making its way from Savannah, Georgia, to Columbia, South Carolina.
-The Confederate forces, led by Brigadier General Marcellus A. Stovall, were attempting to defend the Salkehatchie River and slow the Union advance.
+In the annals of history, the Battle for Broxton Bridge stands as a pivotal engagement that unfolded during the American Civil War on February 2, 1865.
+This remarkable clash marked a crucial moment in the war, as Union forces clashed with Confederate defenders while journeying from Savannah, Georgia, to Columbia, South Carolina.
+At the helm of the Confederate forces was Brigadier General Marcellus A. Stovall, who led valiantly in an attempt to safeguard the Salkehatchie River and impede the relentless march of the Union army.

 The Battle for Broxton Bridge comprised one of two significant engagements that transpired on February 2, both occurring along the Salkehatchie River.
 The companion battle, known as the Battle of Rivers Bridge, unfolded simultaneously.
 These encounters represented the Confederacy's final strenuous defensive efforts before the Union army would descend upon Columbia, South Carolina.
 In both these clashes, the Union army would ultimately emerge victorious, further propelling its relentless advance.

 Today, the southern expanse of Broxton Bridge Plantation bears the scars of an old battleground, complete with well-preserved breastworks, remnants of the South's defense on that fateful day.
 The Northern army, embarking on its march from Savannah, Georgia, to Columbia, South Carolina, faced the last major defensive stand by the Confederates at Broxton Bridge and Rivers Bridge along the Salkehatchie River, before the climactic showdown at Columbia.

 For those eager to delve into the past and witness history come alive, an opportunity presents itself on Friday, commencing at 9 a.m.
 On this day, schoolchildren can partake in a Living History Day, offering an immersive experience of the battlefield's legacy.